Curious about options trading … but unclear about how it works or how to get started?

 Options Trading Calculator

-An options trading calculator lets you input various criteria like price, the number of contracts, and anticipated price to help you calculate potential returns.
+An options trading calculator lets you input various criteria like price, number of contracts, and anticipated price to help you calculate potential returns.

 Depending on your broker, they may offer such a calculator built into their trading platform.
 There are also online calculators that you can use for this purpose.